FreyrSCADA/IEC-60870-5-104/README.md

 6) File transfer ( Both Monitor And Control Direction) F_FR, F_SR, F_SC

-IEC 104 Client Simulator was originally developed to test the functionalities of IEC 60870-5-104 stack Client operation.
+IEC 101 Client Simulator was originally developed to test the functionalities of IEC 60870-5-101 stack Client operation.

 We can add up to 50 Client node in the simulator.
 Every Client node will work independently.

-Simulator window shows the Connection status, connection ip address and port number.
+Simulator window shows the Connection status, connection port number.

 ## Features

  - Multiple Master / Client Simulation

+ - Support both balanced and unbalanced mode

  - In a Single Client(link) simulate Multiple Stations (Common Address)